Dreadlokk Aftercare.

 Washing & Drying: Yes, You Do Wash Dreads! 🚿✨

 About two weeks after installation, it’s time to start washing your dreads!
 Use a residue-free shampoo and skip the conditioner—conditioner untangles hair, and that’s the opposite of what we want!
-From now on, avoid it completely (though later on, mature dreads can handle a little conditioner or oil if needed).
+From now on, avoid it completely (though later on, mature dreads can handle conditioner or oil .

 Dreads hold water longer than regular hair, so drying properly is super important.
 Wash in the morning and never go to bed with wet dreads—unless you want to risk dread rot and that awful wet towel smell (trust me, you don’t).
 After washing, gently squeeze out excess water, then sit in the sun or use a blow dryer to help speed things up.